jdonahue135/odin-twitter/README.md

 <img src="./public/images/twitter.png" width="100%">

-_You do not have to sign up/log in to use the demo._

 ## Description

 A build of Twitter's core functionality from the ground up.
 Using Express/NodeJS for the back end, MongoDB for storing data, and ReactJS for client side views.
 Deployed on Heroku, using AWS S3 to save uploaded photos.